 The Antarctic Research Centre is recognised as a world leader in Antarctic studies.
 Learn more about the Centre and the vital scientific research we facilitate.

-The Antarctic Research Centre (ARC) is a centre of research excellence within the Wellington Faculty of Science and reports directly to the Dean of Science.
+The Antarctic Research Centre (ARC) is a centre of research excellence within the Wellington Faculty of Science and reports directly to the Pro Vice-Chancellor.
 It is co-located with the School of Geography, Environment and Earth Sciences, with which it shares academic staff and facilities.

 The Centre also contributes to both undergraduate and postgraduate teaching and research supervision in sedimentology, glaciology, paleoclimatology and Antarctic affairs.